GoogleCloudPlatform/gcr-cleaner/README.md

   the duration will not be deleted.
 If unspecified, the default is no grace period (all untagged image refs are deleted).

-- `allow_tagged` - If set to true, will check all images including tagged.
-  If unspecified, the default will only delete untagged images.

 - `keep` - If an integer is provided, it will always keep that minimum number of images.
 Note that it will not consider images inside the `grace` duration.

-- `tag_filter` - Used for tags regexp definition to define pattern to clean, requires `allow_tagged` must be true.
-For example: use `-tag-filter "^dev.+$"` to limit cleaning only on the tags with beginning with is `dev`.
-The default is no filtering.
-The regular expression is parsed according to the [Go regexp package syntax](https://golang.org/pkg/regexp/syntax/).
+- `tag_filter_any` - If specified, any image with at **least one tag** that matches this given regular expression will be deleted.
+The image will be deleted even if it has other tags that do not match the given regular expression.
+The regular expressions are parsed according to the [Go regexp package][go-re].

+- `tag_filter_all` - If specified, any image where **all tags** match this given regular expression will be deleted.
+The image will not be delete if it has other tags that do not match the given regular expression.
+The regular expressions are parsed according to the [Go regexp package][go-re].

 - `dry_run` - If set to true, will not delete anything and outputs what would have been deleted.